Section 9: Examinations

 Council's Education Committee has a general power to dispense individual examination candidates from the provisions of the regulations (e.g. to take examinations in different formats, to miss or defer taking written papers, to submit work late, or to have additional re-sit opportunities).
 Applications must be made via Senior Tutors or other responsible college officers.

-Research students should note that the Proctors will not consider complaints relating to aspects of candidates’ supervision if such complaints are made after submission of the thesis.
-(Concerns about supervision should be discussed at an early stage with the supervisor, college adviser or departmental adviser before possible referral to the Proctors.)
+Please note that the Proctors will not consider complaints relating to aspects of candidates’ supervision if such complaints are made after submission of the thesis etc. (Concerns about supervision should be discussed at an early stage with the supervisor, college adviser or departmental adviser before possible referral to the Proctors.)
 The Proctors are not empowered to consider appeals against the academic judgement of the examiners, only complaints about the conduct of examinations.

-Note: The Proctors will only authorise the re-checking of marks by Examiners if at first sight there is evidence of an irregularity having occurred or if some other sufficiently serious justification is in play (most obviously, a candidate’s overall classification being absolutely borderline or one mark being very significantly out of line with the others).
-Marks will not be checked merely because a candidate is disappointed with them, is puzzled by the distribution, etc. (For further information about complaints procedures, please see section 13.)
+Note: The Proctors will only authorise the re-checking of marks if at first sight there is evidence of an irregularity having occurred or if some other sufficiently serious justification is in play (most obviously, a candidate’s overall classification being absolutely borderline or one mark being very significantly out of line with the others).
+Marks will not be checked merely because a candidate is disappointed with them, is puzzled by the distribution, etc. Papers will be re-marked only if investigation by the Proctors has found a serious problem in the original examination process.
+(For further information about complaints procedures, please see section 13.)

 9.4 Advice and Help